ucsb-cs148-f21/project-t07-musictaste/team/contributions/CONTRIBS.md

 ## Karanveer Benipal
+- Worked on implementation of many of the apps features.

-- Handled the creation of music playlist feature
+- Handled the creation of music playlist feature. -> added the song grid, retrieving the data from backend, comments, etc.
-- Handled the creation of the blogs feature
+- Handled the creation of the blogs feature. -> added much of the blog functionality.
-- Worked on implementation of many of the apps features
+- Implemented the authentication/ google authentication feature.
-- Helped plan out future features
+- Helped plan out future features.
-- Assisted teammates in debugging their features
+- Assisted teammates in debugging their features.
-- Set up the skeleton of the code which was then scaled throughout the course
+- Set up the skeleton of the code which was then scaled throughout the course.
-- Handled much of the data retrieval functions in the backend.
+- Handled much of the data retrieval functions in the backend for each of our features.

 ## Brandon Son